-Yes, a county employee should be paid the per diem compensation for serving as a juror just like any other person.
-Arkansas Code Annotated 16-34-103(a)(1)(2) says, “Any person who receives official notice that he or she has been selected as a prospective juror or who is chosen as a juror is eligible to receive per diem compensation for service if: (1) The person actually appears at the location to which the juror or prospective juror was summoned; and (2) The person’s appearance is duly noted by the circuit clerk.”
+Yes, a county employee must be paid the per diem compensation for serving as a juror just like any other resident of the county.
+Arkansas Code Annotated § 16-34-103(a)(1)(2) says, “Any person who receives official notice that he or she has been selected as a prospective juror or who is chosen as a juror is eligible to receive per diem compensation for service if: (1) The person actually appears at the location to which the juror or prospective juror was summoned; and (2) The person’s appearance is duly noted by the circuit clerk.”

-In addition to the per diem established for jurors and prospective jurors, A.C.A.
-16-34-104 establishes an avenue for mileage reimbursement in the event and to the extent that a county quorum court adopts by ordinance a policy for reimbursement of mileage costs for jurors.
+In addition to the per diem established for jurors and prospective jurors, § 16-34-104 authorizes mileage reimbursement in the event and to the extent that a county quorum court adopts by ordinance a policy for reimbursement of mileage costs for jurors.
 The mileage reimbursement payment is allowed only to those whose primary place of residence is outside the city limits of the court that summoned them for duty and is paid from and to his or her home by the most direct and practicable route at the rate prescribed by the county.

-In fact, a county employer who violates the provision of A.C.A.
-21-5-104 is guilty of a misdemeanor and upon conviction can be fined up to $250.00 and the violation constitutes grounds for dismissal of the employer from his or her office or position of public employment.
+In fact, a county employer who violates the provisions of § 21-5-104 is guilty of a misdemeanor and upon conviction can be fined up to $250.00 and the violation constitutes grounds for dismissal of the employer from his or her office or position of public employment.

 Yes, a retiring county official or county employee may elect to keep county health care insurance coverage if they meet certain criteria in the law and if they pay the entire premium.

-There is no case law available where Arkansas courts have interpreted provisions of A.C.A.
-24-12-128 but, there are several Attorney General Opinions addressing questions concerning the practical application of A.C.A.
-24-12-128.
+There is no case law available where Arkansas courts have interpreted provisions of § 24-12-128 but, there are several Attorney General Opinions addressing questions concerning the practical application of § 24-12-128.
 Here is a list of the AG Opinions that have been issued on this subject: